glasklart/hd/README.md

   * `PNG Icon Names` _eg: Icon.png | Icon@2x.png | Icon-72.png | Icon-Small.png | Icon-Small@2x.png_  ([how do I find this?](#find-the-app-metadata))
   * `Artwork` ([how do I find this?](#find-icon-graphics))

+Do you work better when you can see the end product _before_ you get the explanation of how to do it?
+[Here's an example of a well done request.](https://github.com/glasklart/hd/issues/917)

 #### Find the App Metadata ####

 In order to find all of the metadata we need, the easiest way is to